OneDePaul > Registration > Administrative Withdrawal Process

 If you receive VA benefits and are seeking a Late Withdrawal, you should contact the Office of Veterans Affairs at 312-362-5656 or veteransaffairs@depaul.edu to determine the impact a Late Withdrawal may have on your VA benefits prior to submitting an appeal.

 If you never attended any of the courses you were registered for (either in person or online), your tuition charges and all financial aid credits may be removed from your account.
-You should work with your academic advisor on a record correction instead of completing the Late Withdrawal form.
+You should complete the Late Withdrawal form.
 Faculty members will be contacted to confirm that you never attended or participated.